 Where should I buy my essential oils from?

 Essential oils are quite readily available these days, whereas once, you used to have to buy them from specialist stores or from trained therapists.

 If you can’t find any in your local drugstore (make sure you look for brands that are “therapeutic grade” oil) then the alternative would be to purchase them from an online store, such as Amazon.

 The use of essential oils to treat anything is a contentious health care subject and there are many people who sing it’s praises and an equal number who have gone to great lengths and carried out research to try to prove it does not work at all.

 Use of Essentials oils also gets lumped in with Aromatherapy, which, although using similar products, does work in a slightly different way.

 My opinion is that not all people want to be taking man-made chemicals all the time, be they tablets or creams.
 Using natural products such as essential oils can be a good way to get a similar effect, which combined with your belief in their properties should have a positive affect on you.

 When you smell coffee in the morning, just the smell of the coffee grounds helps to wake you up – surely this mind-over-body effect has it’s uses.

-Despite the lack of repeatable scientific evidence that essential oils or plant/flower based medicines are effective in treating medical issues, they are still used around the world and have been for thousands of years, helping to treat a wide range of problems, including foot pain.
+Despite the lack of repeatable scientific evidence that essential oils or plant/flower based medicines are effective in treating and healing medical issues, they are still used around the world and have been for thousands of years, helping to treat a wide range of problems, including foot pain.